mcquaiga/AkkaNotifications/README.md

 redis-cli
 ```

-Now you can publish messages from the terminal that our program will act on,
+Now you can publish messages from the terminal that our program can receive,

 ```
-publish funky "Hello, World" (publish channel message)
+publish channel message - for example, publish akka "Hello, World"
 ```